We are looking for people to work as Monitors.

-4. Your Fall 16 and Spring 17 course GRAPH schedule – You must attach to your e-mail the graph format of your courses found at the Student Link â€“ it needs to be saved as an image.
+5. Your Summer One and Two and Fall 17 course GRAPH schedule – You must attach to your e-mail the graph format of your courses found at the Student Link â€“ it needs to be saved as an image.
 Do not include it in the body of the e-mail but as an attachment.
 You will need to add to the schedule any times you cannot work because of other commitments.
 (Add it to the schedule â€“ do not explain in text.)
 Bring to my attention any unscheduled labs.

 The graph schedule you are providing is your clear statement of available hours for the semester/s and your willingness to work those hours.
 If you are hired, it will be based on these hours.
 If you are unable to work these hours, there is no promise we will have any other hours for you to work.

-5. When do you plan to take vacations and time off?
+6. When do you plan to take vacations and time off?
 Please give specific dates.
-(When responding to this question BE SPECIFIC and include the period of today to Wednesday 5/3, the last day of Spring 17).
+(When responding to this question BE SPECIFIC and include the period of today to Tuesday, 12/12, the last day of Fall 17).
 Be sure to consider the days you will be moving in/out of your dorm, holidays, breaks, vacations, and finals.
 The work schedule for finals will be done after students know their exam schedule.
 Only freshmen are excluded from working during finals.
 All others are required to work during finals.

 15. Are you aware you must work during finals?

-17. Are you interested in working Fall 16?
+17. Are you interested in working Summer One?

-24. Are you available the last three weeks in August when Summer 2 17 ends and Fall 17 begins?
+19. Are you available the last three weeks in August when Summer 2 ends and Fall 17 begins?.